-Description: A read or write error occurred on the work file used to store the symbol table.
-Generally, this error is caused by a hardware problem on the pertinent device, or by writing to a device that is full.
+A read or write error occurred on the work file used to store the symbol table.
+A read or write error occurs when there is a hardware problem on a device or an attempt to write to a device that is full.